 Engineering is a creative application of scientific principles, focused on designing or developing structures, machines, or manufacturing processes that realize a desired objective.
+Southwestern offers a pre-engineering pathway for students who plan to complete an engineering degree through a partner institution.

-Southwestern’s Pre-Engineering Pathway places the technical training of the engineer within the broader perspective of a liberal arts education.
 In this age, engineers cannot always confine themselves to the technical aspects of engineering projects.
-The modern engineer must be aware of the social responsibilities of the profession, and must be able to explain the possibilities and the risks of new technologies to others.
-Indeed, many engineering schools have chosen to place added emphasis on the arts and humanities.
-Choosing a path that starts at Southwestern allows students to gain the benefits of a rich liberal arts experience (including excellent science and math foundations) that helps prepare them for completing their engineering degree and competing in the job market.
+The modern engineer must be aware of the social responsibilities of the profession and be able to explain the possibilities and risks of new technologies to others.
+Many engineering schools have chosen to place added emphasis on the arts and humanities.

 Dual Degree Engineering Program